kimselius/atavism-cms/README.md

 * Starter packages (i.e. like 10 USD to start with Highend Armor etc.)
 * Auction House viewer
 * Ingame mail to website

+# Credits
+Based on the Laravel framework (https://laravel.com/).